Limited License Legal Technician Program

 Become an LLLT

-Legal technicians can offer advice and counsel to clients without the financial investment of a traditional law degree.
+Legal technicians offer legal advice and counsel clients without the financial investment of a traditional law degree.
 This flexible legal license allows legal technicians to work independently, in groups with other LLLTs, or as part of a firm.
-It's a great fit for those who love the law and want to help people but do not want to become lawyers or aren't ready to go to law school.
+It's a great fit for those who love the law and want to help people but aren't ready for law school.
 It's also a great fit for experienced paralegals (see the limited time waiver) who would like to work independently or start their own business.
-LLLTs are the only legal professional other than attorneys who may give legal advice and own law firms.
+LLLTs are the only legal professionals other than attorneys who are licensed to give legal advice and own law firms.

-The LLLT program was developed to make legal services more affordable for people with low or moderate income.
+The state Supreme Court directed the WSBA to develop the LLLT Program to make legal services more affordable for people with low or moderate income.
 Becoming an legal technician is a great way to be a part of a pioneering effort to make legal assistance accessible to everyone.

 There are three key requirements that must be fulfilled before applying to be licensed as a legal technician: education, experience, and examinations.

 Some education requirements may be waived by a limited time waiver.

 Situation 1: You are new to the legal profession or otherwise do not qualify for the limited time waiver.

 Situation 2: You qualify for the limited time waiver.

 Contact: LLLT@wsba.org or 206-727-8289 for help planning your pathway to an LLLT license!